Hpauric/request-header-parser/README.md

 # Request header parser

-An API that tells the user their IP address, language, and operating system for their browser.
+An API that tells the user the IP address, language, and operating system of their browser.

 ## Example Output
 ```